 Jennifer Martin is a Business Coach and Founder of Zest Business Consulting and Conscious Business Owner Camps.
 She helps Business Owners understand how to build a thriving business and enjoy their lives in the process.

-The best way for businesses to keep customers beyond their initial buy is to:
+The best strategy for businesses to keep customers beyond their initial buy is to:

 I feel like ENGAGEMENT takes “exceptional customer service” to a deeper level.
 From the moment a potential customer walks into your business or visits your website you want them to feel like they’ve found their home.